Identity Cloud

 Grant consent using REST

-The OAuth 2.0 device flow requires the user to grant consent to allow the client device to access the resources.
-The authorization server would then provide the client with an access token.
+The OAuth 2.0 device authorization grant requires the user to grant consent to let a client device access a resource.
+The authorization server provides the client with an access token.

 To grant consent with a user code without using a browser, perform the following steps: